Substance Abuse

 • Physical dependence, with a characteristic withdrawal syndrome (such as shakiness, sweating, or trouble sleeping) that is relieved by more alcohol or drugs.

-• Physiological tolerance, so that more and more alcohol or drug is needed to produce the desired results.
+• Physiological tolerance, so that more and more alcohol or drugs are needed to produce the desired results.

 • Difficulty in controlling how much alcohol or drug is consumed once consumption has begun.